ApryseSDK/pdftron-react-native/API.md

 #### exportAsImage
 Export a PDF page to an image format defined in [`Config.ExportFormat`](./src/Config/Config.js).

-Unlike RNPdftron.exportAsImage, this method should only be called *after* a `DocumentView` instance has been created or else unexpected behaviour can occur.
+Unlike RNPdftron.exportAsImage, this is a viewer method and should only be called *after* a `DocumentView` instance has been created or else unexpected behaviour can occur.
+This method uses the PDF that is associated with the viewer, and does not take a local file path to the desired PDF.

 Parameters: